population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 The results are shown in [@fig:income_sources] together with the number of households that the estimations are based on.[^no-pension]

-[^no-pension]: Very few households reported pension income, so we do not show results for this income source.
+[^no-pension]: Only 34 households ever reported pension income, so we do not show results for this income source.

 The first lockdown significantly decreased farm income, non-farm income,